-Data transfer from Exchange server to Office 365 is classified into three categories.
-Depending upon the mailbox size, exchange server version and office 365 compatibility users can select any one of them.
+Data transfer from the Exchange server to Office 365 is classified into three categories.
+Depending upon the mailbox size, exchange server version, and office 365 compatibility users can select any one of them.
 Check out the Exchange to Office 365 migration options

 Types of Exchange to Office 365 Migration

-- Cutover Migration: This type of migration supports transfer of less than 2000 mailboxes and uses Exchange Admin center.
+- Cutover Migration: This type of migration supports the transfer of fewer than 2000 mailboxes and uses the Exchange Admin center.
 This is good for Exchange 2003, 2007, 2010, and 2013 versions.